 The film adaptation was directed by John McTiernan, of Predator and Die Hard fame, and released in March 1990—months after the fall of the Berlin Wall, at a time when the Soviet Communist Party was losing control over its constituent republics and its own government.
 It was abundantly clear to everyone that communism was on its way out, which cast some doubt on a Cold War movie that was at first meant to be contemporary3.
 This led to an interesting change during post-production: it became a period piece, with a new opening text crawl specifying that the film took place in November 1984, conveniently just before Gorbachev took power.
 Thus the producers could justify an all-out military bonanza, featuring hard-edged American servicemen squaring off against communist apparatchiks and their vast war machine.

 The adaptation’s plot remains relatively faithful to the book.
-I’ll avoid summary—you can find plenty of that on Wikipedia—but it delivers multiple intertwined threads, following Ramius, who navigates the Red October across a perilous North Atlantic; Ryan, attempting to prove that Ramius intends defection rather than a nuclear first strike; and the crew of the attack sub USS Dallas, who are the Navy’s eyes and ears beneath the ocean.
+I’ll avoid summary—you can find plenty of that on Wikipedia—but it delivers multiple intertwined threads, following Ramius, who navigates the Red October across a perilous North Atlantic; Ryan, who attempts to prove that Ramius intends defection rather than a nuclear first strike; and the crew of the attack sub USS Dallas, who are the Navy’s eyes and ears beneath the ocean.
 Smaller threads feature the Soviet ambassador and a Red Navy submarine captain assigned to sink the Red October.
 For a two-hour film, there’s a lot going on—yet the story’s twists and turns are conveyed with acrobatic grace, expertly balancing exposition with action, quiet scenes with exciting ones, until everything culminates in a breathtaking submarine battle in the Laurentian Abyss.

 Naturally for a thriller, a lot of the tension in this film revolves around secrecy.
 Beyond the task of keeping his submarine hidden, Captain Ramius is in fact undertaking multiple deceptions, especially against his own crew.
 As far as they know he remains loyal to the Soviet Union and is taking the Red October on a training cruise to Havana.
 Only Ramius’ officers, a circle of loyal protégés handpicked for this mission, are in on the treasonous secret—and as their voyage becomes progressively more desperate, it becomes harder and harder to conceal what is really going on.
 It’s a testament to the quality of the writing that some of the best scenes take place in the officers’ wardroom and Ramius’ cabin, not just on the command center while torpedoes are zipping around.